microsoft/mdatp-devicecontrol/windows/Printer Protection Samples/Printer_Policies - no Default Deny policy.md

 ## Intune UX

 Intune UX is not supported for this policy because:
-- Show notification (1) is an unsupported notification.
-- VPNConnection groups not supported.
-- Device groups not supported.
-- Send event (2) is an unsupported notification.
-- Network groups not supported.
 - Parameters are not supported
+- Windows Network groups not supported.
+- Windows VPN Connection groups not supported.

 Use [Intune custom settings](#intune-custom-settings) to deploy the policy instead.